immortal1405/ai_ml_frirozabad/REPORT.md

 ## Executive Summary

 This report presents the results of an advanced PM2.5 air quality prediction system deployed for Firozabad, Uttar Pradesh, India - a major glass manufacturing hub.
-Eight state-of-the-art machine learning and deep learning models were trained and evaluated on a test period of November 9-11, 2025 (72 hours).
+Ten state-of-the-art machine learning, deep learning, and transformer models were trained and evaluated on a test period of November 9-11, 2025 (72 hours).

 **Key Findings:**
 - **Best Overall Performance**: BiGRU achieved the highest accuracy with RMSE of 5.97 μg/m³ and R² of 0.977
 - **Best ML Model**: XGBoost outperformed RandomForest with RMSE of 8.85 μg/m³
 - **Best Deep Learning Model**: GRU showed exceptional performance with RMSE of 6.02 μg/m³
+- **Best Transformer**: Enhanced Transformer achieved RMSE of 6.33 μg/m³ and R² of 0.974
 - **All models** successfully captured diurnal patterns and pollution dynamics

 ---